AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 == Evolving Hypersurfaces

-Now that we are familiar with geometry and parabolic PDEs we can start to use them together.
+Now that we are familiar with geometry and PDEs we can start to use them together.
 This is done by use of *geometric flows*.
 #definition[
   Let $F : M -> N$ be an admissible hypersurface.
 Let $F_t$ be a function $F : I times M -> N$, where $I = [0,T)$ for some fixed $T$ and $F_0 = F$ on $M$. $F_t$ is called a _normal flow_ with _normal velocity_ $f$ if
   $